sai-ydev/mighty_iot/index.md

 The workshop materials are written using the [MicroPython Documentation for ESP32](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html).

-# MicroPython vs CircuitPython

-MicroPython and CircuitPython are similar and the latter was spun off the former.

-# Documentation

-The official documentation for running the MicroPython on the ESP8266 is available from [here](https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html).
-The documentation goes into much more detail than the workshop's documentation.

 # Firmware Download

 The ESP32 in the kit comes with the firmware installed on the hardware.
 For future firmware updates, the latest build of Micropython is available from [here](http://micropython.org/download#esp32).
 (Todo: Tutorial on installing the firmware)